top of page

 PERSON-CENTRED COUNSELLING

 Instead, the client consciously and rationally decides for themselves what is wrong and what should be done about it.
-The therapist listens and encourages on an equal level, challenging when necessary but always providing unconditional positive regard.
+The therapist listens and encourages on an equal level, challenging when necessary but always providing unconditional, positive regard.

 Here is a short video with Carl Rogers explaining how acceptence, understanding and empathising with the client can lead to change.